ethnh/ethnh/README.md

 ### Working on :: Software Supply Chain
 ### Working on :: Global Integrated Fulfillment

+> “Whatever it takes for us to raise the elevation of knowledge of the interconnectedness of all of our relations and our place in them, we have to do it.” [—Casey Camp-Horinek](https://earthworks.org/people/casey-camp-horinek/)

 ## Hi mom 👋

 look upon all works and despair